danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The graph markers used to plot each particle type can be changed via the
-“change graph markers for each type” option in the particle plot
+``change graph markers for each type`` option in the :ref:`sec:menu-o`.
-o)ptions submenu.
 The full list of available markers is given in the
 documentation for giza (also similar to the markers used in pgplot).

 SPLASH also allows the particles to be marked by a circle proportional
 to the smoothing length for that particle, implemented as marker types
-32-35 under the “change graph markers for each type” option in the o)
+32-35 under the ``change graph markers for each type`` option in the :ref:`sec:menu-o`.
-menu.

 .. _sec:partcolours:

 Plotting each particle type in a different colour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each particle type can be plotted in a different colour via the “set colour for each particle type” option in the :ref:`sec:menu-o`.
+Each particle type can be plotted in a different colour via the ``set colour for each particle type`` option in the :ref:`sec:menu-o`.

 Changing the order in which different particle types are plotted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The order in which particle types are plotted can be changed via the
-“change plotting order of types” option in :ref:`sec:menu-o`.
+``change plotting order of types`` option in :ref:`sec:menu-o`.
 For example, it is possible to make dark matter particles
 be plotted on top of gas particles rather than the default which is
 vice-versa.
-Note that at present this is only implemented for particle
+This is only implemented for particle
 types which are stored contiguously (one after the other) in the data
 read, rather than mixed in with each other.